MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/frequently-asked-questions/security-and-privacy.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/security-and-privacy
 author: nikotha
 ms.author: nikotha
-description: Microsoft Community Training can only be hosted and run on Microsoft Azure Cloud.
+description: Community Training can only be hosted and run on Microsoft Azure Cloud.
 It cannot be deployed on other public cloud providers or on-premise data center. ms.prod: learning-azure
 ---